pvcraven/networking-class/source/labs/networking_layer/networking_layer.rst

 Part 1 - Hostname
 ^^^^^^^^^^^^^^^^^

-Set the host name on your Raspberry Pi.
+Set the host name (computer name) on your Raspberry Pi.
 Document how this is done.

 Explain how to set the hostname on a Windows computer.

+Explain ``/etc/resolv.conf`` and ``/etc/hosts`` on Linux works.
+Also explain the `Host Name Resolution Order <https://support.microsoft.com/en-us/kb/172218>`_ in Windows.

 Part 2 - ARP
 ^^^^^^^^^^^^